mattrude/random-image-block/readme.txt

 == Changelog ==

+= Version 0.7 =
+* Changed to dropdown box for category selection, translaion files have not been fully updated, yet.
 = Version 0.6 =
 * Added ability to center image in the wiget area
 = Version 0.5 =